7 clever ways to get out of a timeshare

 It's safe to say there is demand for the product, and people find a benefit to owning timeshares.
 If you're looking for the Dave Ramsey "all timeshares are evil and you're an idiot for buying one" speech, you won't find it here.

-Heck, I've enjoyed the benefits of a timeshare that my parents own for annual family gatherings and even at resorts in Europe.
+Heck, my own parents are timeshare owners!
+I've enjoyed the benefits of a family timeshare that my parents own for annual family gatherings and even at resorts in Europe.

 Unfortunately, circumstances can sometimes change.
 Maybe you've run into health issues, or the timing no longer works, or you just can't afford the ever-increasing annual maintenance fees.